todosponen/bulma-clean-theme/index.md

 ## Ruby Gem

-The ruby gem is available on the Ruby Gems website at the following location. [https://rubygems.org/gems/bulma-clean-theme](Creo que el texto va aquí y el link...)
+The ruby gem is available on the Ruby Gems website at the following location.
+[Este link puede ir a nuestros videos LOL](Creo que el texto va aquí y el link...)

 ## GitHub Pages